evelyndeathtrap/Concord-/README.md

 quantum while it saves you from everything bad that can happen, such as an untimely death.

 "you see that can over there", *makes it vibrate* :)

+even better if it's a box with a rod inside, even better if it resembles a DNA molecule